 Master of Fine Arts in Studio with Photography Concentration

 A weekly seminar is the foundation of this graduate program, although students also spend time independently in studios.
 Once 24 hours of classes have been completed in this program, a review is issued to a student to check on the progress of the student's work.
 Assistantships are available to students in lab work, research and teaching.
 During the final critique of a student's thesis project, guest scholars and artists have been known to visit and examine the student's work alongside faculty members.

 Although Clark Atlanta University does not offer a specific major dedicated solely to photography, the concentration option with the general studio major has several photography courses available.

 Bachelor of Arts in Art with General Studio Concentration

 At least 122 credit hours have to be earned to graduate with this bachelor's degree.
 The first year of the program is spent acquiring a foundation in the arts.
 After taking these courses, students take photography courses as electives.
 The introduction class goes over image composition and how to correctly use cameras.
 From there, students learn how to apply a personal vision to the coursework assignments.

 In order to ensure that they are safe during studio courses, students fulfill a mandatory training requirement.
 This is to make sure students know how to properly use the equipment in these studios.

-Gwinnett Technical College has certificate, diploma and associate degree programs in photography and is located about 28 miles away from Atlanta.
-Southern Crescent Technical College is roughly 36 miles outside of Atlanta and offers a digital photographer certificate program.
+Gwinnett Technical College has a diploma and an associate degree program in photography and is located about 28 miles away from Atlanta.
+Southern Crescent Technical College is roughly 36 miles outside of Atlanta and offers an online digital photography program.